-The really interesting application of this is in a diesel engine though.
+The really interesting application of this is in a diesel engine and in vehicles used overseas like monthly car rental Dubai.
 It is possible this engine would eliminate one of the after treatment systems currently on a diesel engine.
 Right now, you have to add diesel exhaust fluid, go through a regen process and replace your diesel particulate filters as well as keep an eye on your injectors.
 Basically, as many see it, the diesel engine has been gutted by emissions equipment and is now a very costly engine to maintain.
 Eliminating just one of those after treatment systems would allow for reduced costs to purchase, reduced maintenance, better fuel economy through reducing unspent fuel as well as possibly improving performance by eliminating one of the airflow restrictions off the engine.
 In other words, we could see a Toyota Tundra diesel engine that is more superior to gas, more efficient to operate and less costly to buy.

 We reached out to Toyota and they had this to say: